devtut/generate/docs/python/stack.md

 ---
-metaTitle: Stack
+metaTitle Stack
-description: Creating a Stack class with a List Object, Parsing Parentheses
+description Creating a Stack class with a List Object, Parsing Parentheses
 ---

 # Stack